 As a business, you want to recycle.
 You want to do your part to safeguard the environment by keeping used electronics and equipment out of landfills.
 But you have a responsibility to safeguard sensitive customer information and corporate data.
 Safely disposing of obsolete technology while protecting sensitive data is a job that cannot be performed effectively in-house.
 However, Scott Recycling responsibly disposes of all electronic waste while strictly eliminating all information found on received items.

 The responsibility to recycle falls on everyone's shoulders.
-Businesses and organizations are under increased pressure to responsibility dispose of waste materials and discarded item.
+Businesses and organizations are under increased pressure to responsibly dispose of waste materials and discarded item.
 However, the rash of recent data thefts have placed businesses in the precarious position of trying to safely recycle old computers while ensuring the data safety and business integrity.
 Furthermore, organizations are being put under a microscope by the public and the federal government to wipe or shred all hard drives, and to dispose of all e-waste in the most cost-effective ways possible.
 Wiping a hard drive with in-house software is not enough to protect sensitive data.
-To safely ensure your businesses' discarded electronics are recycled responsibly and all data destroyed, contact Scott Recycling to schedule a pickup today!
+To safely ensure your businesses' discarded electronics are recycled responsibly and all data destroyed, contact us now.
+We'd be delighted to enroll your organization as a client.

-Scott Recycling is a family-owned Electronics Recycling Service provider with home offices located in Knoxville, TN.
+Scott Recycling is an Electronics Recycling Service provider with home offices located in Knoxville, TN.

 We specialize in the collection and disposal of PC Equipment (including systems, laptops, peripheral devices, components and cables), Televisions, Monitors, Home Electronics and Metals.
 We currently offer recycling pick-up services in the Southeastern United States.